SeanCassiere/ping-rents/README.md

-# Ping Rents - Rental Management Application
+# Ping Rents - Car Rental Management Application

 This is a repo for the application I'll be developing for my Master of IT programme for the paper IT816 - Mobile application development.
 The application will be called called Ping Rents.
 The application will be developed using React Native and Expo.